ianlov/sorry-i-will-miss-work/README.md

 - [x] Use "mobile first" principles to create a responsive website

 ## Post-MVP
-- [ ] Offer multiple email templates
+- [x] Add a 'copy' button that lets the user copy the email template
 - [ ] Incorperate a loading animation (possibly from codepen)

 # Code Snippets